MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 #### Success response

-If the request is successful, but no attributes were configured in the Microsoft Entra Admin center or all the required user attributes were submitted via the `/signup/v1.0/start endpoint`, the app gets a continuation token without submitting any attributes, see success response in [step 4](#step-4-authenticate-and-get-token-to-sign-in).
+If the request is successful, but no attributes were configured in the Microsoft Entra Admin center or all the required user attributes were submitted via the `/signup/v1.0/start` endpoint, the app gets a continuation token without submitting any attributes, see success response in [step 4](#step-4-authenticate-and-get-token-to-sign-in).
 In this case, the app can use the continuation token to request for security tokens as shown in [step 5](#step-5-request-for-security-tokens).
 Otherwise, Microsoft Entra ID's response indicates that the app needs to submit the required attributes.
 These attributes, built-in or custom, were configured in the Microsoft Entra Admin center by the tenant administrator.

 Example: